rafayTanzeel/WICS-WEG-HACKATHON/README.md

 Visual Assistance
 ========

-Project will help blind people get in SMS or call with contacts easier by using voiceOvers and speech to text recognition
+Project will assist blind people do various tasks such as call friend, text friend current location (not yet), define words (not yet) by using voiceOvers and speech to text recognition

 Look how easy it is to use:

 Just listen to the voice overs for instructions.
-Tap the button to listen to voice over instructions again.
+Tap the button to listen to what they do.
-Hold to proceed to the next menu option.
+Hold on button to proceed to the next menu option.

 Features
 --------